 Updos are a perennial favorite for brides, offering sophistication, practicality, and an opportunity to showcase necklines and jewelry.

-- Classic Chignons: A chignon is a bun or knot of hair worn at the back of the head or nape of the neck.
-It can be sleek and polished for a formal affair or soft and romantic with loose tendrils for a more ethereal look.
-This style exudes grace and timeless beauty.
+- Classic Chignons: A chignon is a bun or knot of hair typically worn at the back of the head or the nape of the neck.
+It can be styled to be sleek and polished for a formal affair, or, alternatively, it can be soft and romantic with loose tendrils for a more ethereal look.
+Overall, this style exudes grace and timeless beauty.

 - Romantic Buns: Ranging from high ballerina buns to textured, voluminous buns, these styles offer height and drama.
 Adorn them with jewels, flowers, or a delicate hair comb to enhance their appeal.